Fireman's Front Head Lock

 - Don’t get caught in a crucifix

-- Just focus on exploding out from underneath my opponent on the original takedown
+- Focus on exploding out from underneath your opponent on the original takedown

 - Conserve energy.
-Finishing throws to ensure that your opponents land on their back and stay there is hard.
+Finishing throws that ensure your opponents land on their back and stays there is hard.
 Getting them to the floor in any way shape or form is a lot easier.

-The big thing with this move is exploding up as quick as you can.
-Getting into that tall kneeling position.
-Once you have exploded up getting their hands to the floor is easy.
-Your neck is going to be the next key piece to bringing it all together.
-You have to make sure you look up to get your opponent to fall off of your shoulders.
-Let’s take a look at some of the more basic steps:
+The big thing with this move is the explosiveness!
+You have to explode up as quickly as you possible can in order to take your opponent decisively.
+The tall kneeling position will reap dividends.
+Once you have exploded up and caught them off guard, getting their hands to the floor is the easy part.
+Your neck is going to be the next key piece to fully bring it all together.
+You have to look up and position your neck as such in order to get your opponent to fall off your shoulders effectively.

 - Jump between your opponents legs